bailijiang/Note/English/Oral/Topics.md

 According to my horoscope, I should be mercurial, sensitive, childish, curious, humorous, and dual personality.
 But I don't read my horoscope every day.
 Because to some extent, I think this is a kind of superstitious, and human being's character traits are not that simple.
 It is just an entertaining manner.
-In terms of my life, I won't like somebody or something easily.
+In terms of my life, I won't like anybody or anything easily.
 But once if I like somebody through thoroughly understanding, I won't change easily too.
 So I'm not a mercurial person.
 I think I'm sensitive, curious, and humorous, but definitely not childish.